The ultimate Supabase self-hosting Guide

 1. Set API_EXTERNAL_URL=your-api.yourdomain.com to whatever you want it to be.
 This is where all Supabase API requests can and will be sent.

-2. Set SUPABASE_PUBLIC_URL=studio.yourdomain.com to wherever you want to access the Dashboard.
+2. Set SUPABASE_PUBLIC_URL=your-api.yourdomain.com to wherever you want to access the Dashboard.

 Configure your Page: